Here are IrishCentral's guide and recommendations.

 The Donegal Gaeltacht (Irish-speaking district) also attracts young people to County Donegal each year during the school summer holidays.
 The three week long summer Gaeltacht courses give young Irish people from other parts of the country a chance to learn the Irish language and traditional Irish cultural traditions that are still prevalent in parts of Donegal.

-Dublin is the capital of the Republic of Ireland and is spanned by ten bridges.
+Dublin is the capital of the Republic of Ireland and is divided by the River Liffey.
 The Royal Canal and the Grand Canal provide connections between the port area and the northern and southern branches of the River Shannon.